 Setting up coffee shop facilities in your church is a fun way to raise your profile in the community.
 If people enjoy spending time there, it increases the potential for starting conversations around faith.

-Pro tip: If your church is in a deprived area, a “pay what you can” approach to pricing can work well.
+Pro tip#2: If your church is in a deprived area, a “pay what you can” approach to pricing can work well.
 This allows people to access the cafe facilities, regardless of income or situation.

 Over to You

-Whatever type of outreach you choose to do, offer value to the community and look to build trust.
+Whatever type of outreach you choose to do, offer value to the community, and look to build trust.
 Where possible, try not to put the “ask” for donations at the front of your outreach, or your church fundraising activities in general.
 Learn the essential tips on church outreach.
 The tips will be very useful as you try various ideas for outreach.

 If your church has a reputation for caring for the needs of the community, they’re more likely to attend your events.
 You should also check these Christian fundraising ideas to inspire more creativity in your team.

 Here at Donorbox, we’re helping churches like yours to raise more funds, create membership campaigns, sell tickets online, as well as manage donor data.
 Learn about our features here.